Deadline: November 15 (Apply via Early Decision I or Early Action I)

 - No additional scholarship application is necessary.
 If an applicant is selected as a finalist for the Camras Scholarship, they will be informed in late December.

-- Candidates who are selected as finalists are required to participate in a round table discussion with a member of the faculty and other finalists in February.
+- Candidates who are selected as finalists are required to participate in a round table discussion with a faculty member and other finalists at Illinois Tech’s Scholarship Symposium in February.

 |November 15||Students must submit their completed Common Application along with test scores (optional), transcripts, and one letter of recommendation|